Defendor

-Defendor is a 2009 Canadian-American vigilante comedy-drama film written and directed by Peter Stebbings in his directorial debut.
+Defendor is a 2009 Canadian-American superhero film written and directed by Peter Stebbings in his directorial debut.
 It stars Woody Harrelson as Arthur Poppington, a regular man who adopts a superhero persona named Defendor, with Elias Koteas, Michael Kelly, Sandra Oh and Kat Dennings in supporting roles.

 Plot

-Dr. Park (Sandra Oh), a psychiatrist, is interviewing Arthur Poppington (Woody Harrelson), a vigilante known as "Defendor", about his assault of a dry cleaning business owner.
-The story flashes back to Arthur's encounter with Dooney (Elias Koteas) a corrupt detective that Arthur believes is in the employ of his nemesis, "Captain Industry", who Arthur blames for his mother leaving him as a child and later dying from a drug overdose.
+Dr. Park, a psychiatrist, is interviewing Arthur Poppington, a vigilante known as "Defendor", about his assault of a dry cleaning business owner.
+The story flashes back to Arthur's encounter with Dooney, a corrupt detective that Arthur believes is in the employ of his nemesis, "Captain Industry", who Arthur blames for his mother leaving him as a child and later dying from a drug overdose.

-Arthur is arrested for assaulting Dooney, but Fairbanks (Clark Johnson), the police captain in charge, sees Arthur as harmless and connects with him because their grandfathers both served in World War II.
-After Arthur is released, he returns to his day job at a government construction depot.
-His life is solitary, but after another confrontation with Dooney, he meets Angel (Kat Dennings), a prostitute who was smoking crack with Dooney.
-After he is brutally beaten by Dooney's friends, she helps him recover and informs him that Captain Industry's real name is Radovan Kristic (A. C. Peterson).
+Arthur is arrested for assaulting Dooney, but Fairbanks, the police captain in charge, sees Arthur as harmless and connects with him because their grandfathers both served in World War I. After Arthur is released, he returns to his day job at a government construction depot.
+His life is solitary, but after another confrontation with Dooney, he meets Angel, a prostitute who was smoking crack with Dooney.
+After he is brutally beaten by Dooney's friends, she helps him recover and informs him that Captain Industry's real name is Radovan Kristic.
 Arthur lets her move in with him, and enlists her help in apprehending Kristic.

-Arthur's boss and close friend Paul (Michael Kelly) becomes concerned for Arthur after he finds that Arthur is living at the construction depot with Angel.
+Arthur's boss and close friend Paul becomes concerned for Arthur after he finds that Arthur is living at the construction depot with Angel.
 Paul tries to help, offering Arthur the opportunity to come and live with him, which Arthur rejects.
 That night, Arthur ventures out to spy on "Captain Industry" and Dooney, and overhears them discussing an illegal shipment.
 Arthur reveals himself and after a short chase, he is beaten and shot.
 Angel finds the injured Arthur and contacts Paul who helps get Arthur to the hospital.

 While Arthur is in surgery, Paul tells Angel to leave Arthur alone.
 Angel visits an unconscious Arthur and reveals that she ran away from home because her father was physically abusing her.
 After she leaves, Arthur opens his eyes, having heard everything.
-Angered at how Angel was treated, Arthur walks down to the mall and beats up Angel's father, the laundry mat owner from the beginning of the story.
+Angered at how Angel was treated, Arthur walks down to the mall and beats up Angel's father, the laundromat owner from the beginning of the story.